 - 2.4 kilometre of new track and upgrade of 850 metre of existing track

 - a new aerial concourse, including four lifts and stairs at Concord West Station

 - provision of new rail systems, including overhead wire, high voltage, low voltage, communications and signalling

 - utility relocations/protection.

-One of the key challenges has been completing the works while train services remain in operation during the project.
-To enable this, 13 weekend track possessions across the three years of the contract are required.
+One of the key challenges was completing the works while train services remained in operation during the project.
+To enable this, 13 weekend track possessions across three years of the contract were required.